supertestnet/hurricash/README.md

 The fidelity bond’s script has two spend paths.
 One is timelocked for 2016 blocks.
 After that period elapses, anyone can spend the withdrawer’s bond, but only if they know *two* of the withdrawer’s withdrawal secrets.
 If the withdrawer tries to steal from the pool by withdrawing twice (i.e. in two different rounds), they must disclose a different withdrawal secret each time, and thus they will almost certainly lose Q sats as long as anyone is paying attention to the theft attempt.
 Miners will presumably get the funds, because someone will prepare a transaction during the 2016 block period that spends the entire value of the bond as fees.

 This mechanism disincentivizes theft attempts game-theoretically: the thief stands to *lose* Q instead of *gaining* Q, so they will probably not do it.
-Assuming the user has *not* tried to withdraw twice, no one could use the first script path to spend his or her funds, so the user can use the other spend path: after a period of 2026 blocks, he or she can collect his or her bond and all is well.
+Assuming the user has *not* tried to withdraw twice, no one could use the first script path to spend his or her funds, so the user can use the other spend path.
+It stipulates that after a period of 2026 blocks, the user can collect his or her bond and all is well.

 ## Adding channels to the pool